 1. List your MITs

-The main idea in the book is that there’s ONE thing that you can do, that if done will make all the other things easier, or unnecessary.
+The main idea in the book is that there’s ONE thing you can do that will make all the other things easier or unnecessary.

 If you need help deciding by which MIT to start your day, read the next point to help you choose.